-"The team and facilities at Spire St Anthony's are world-class, offering excellent diagnostics, experienced clinicians and most importantly a friendly, supportive environment, offering patients the best care available."
+"The team and facilities are world-class, offering excellent diagnostics, experienced clinicians and most importantly a friendly, supportive environment, offering patients the best care available."

-I treat patients with a variety of symptoms, including chest pain, hypertension, hyperlipidaemia palpitations, breathlessness and blackouts.
-I organise and perform numerous investigations including ECGs, ambulatory ECG monitoring, echocardiograms, cardiac CT and cardiac MRI as required.
+I treat patients with a variety of symptoms, including chest pain, hypertension, hyperlipidaemia, palpitations, breathlessness and blackouts.
+I organise and perform numerous investigations including ECGs, ambulatory ECG monitoring, echocardiograms, cardiac CT, cardiac MRI as required.

 I am actively involved in numerous research projects both locally and internationally.
 I am an investigator for several cardiovascular research trials.
 Following my fellowship, I have strong links and ongoing projects with McMaster University, a centre world-famous for large cardiovascular trials and landmark publications.
 To date, I have presented my research internationally, published in high impact journals and written book chapters.

 I am passionate about medical education and am an educational and clinical supervisor to a range of junior doctors.
-I teach medical students from both Brighton Medical School and St George's, University of the Caribbean.
-I provide educational talks to colleagues and local GPs.
+I teach medical students and I provide educational talks to colleagues and local GPs.

 Some of the principal treatments carried out by Dr Sujay Chandran at Spire include: